Multi-Distribution Robust Conformal Prediction: Introduction

 \section{Introduction}

-Reliable uncertainty quantification is critical for deploying machine learning systems in high-stakes domains~\citep{platt1999probabilistic,gal2016uncertainty,guo2017calibration,lakshminarayanan2017simple,kuleshov2018accurate,jiang2012calibrating,kompa2021second}.
+Reliable uncertainty quantification is critical for deploying machine learning systems in high-stakes domains~\citep{platt1999probabilistic,gal2016uncertainty,guo2017calibration,kompa2021second}.
 Conformal prediction is a powerful distribution-free framework for this purpose.
-Given any prediction model, it offers prediction sets whose coverage guarantees hold without strong parametric assumptions on the data generating process~\citep{vovk2005algorithmic,lei2018distribution}.
+Given any prediction model, it offers prediction sets whose coverage guarantees hold without modeling assumptions on the data generating process~\citep{vovk2005algorithmic,lei2018distribution}.

 This paper studies how to maintain such reliability when models are deployed across multiple heterogeneous environments~\citep{crammer2008learning,NIPS2008_0e65972d,hashimoto2018fairness,romano2019equalize_malice}.
 For example, a clinical risk prediction model trained on data from several hospitals must remain reliable when a new patient's record comes from one of these sites.
 Our goal in this work is to construct prediction sets with valid coverage even when it is impossible to reveal where that patient came from.